Centril/rfcs/text/0000-uniform-generic-bounds.md

 A variable `Ti`, which may not shadow variables in parent scopes, may optionally contain a `+`-separated (or terminated) list of bounds `Tij` which can either be:
-+ a region brought into scope in some parent scope or in the same binder or the `'static` region.
++ a lifetime brought into scope in some parent scope or in the same binder or the `'static` lifetime.
 + a reference to a trait, e.g. `Ti: Debug`
 + another bound of form `for<...> $bound`